Dwayne Andreas

 Dwayne Orville Andreas (March 4, 1918 – November 16, 2016), was one of the leading farm industrialists of the 20th century.
+He was often called the Soybean King.

 He was former CEO and chairman of Archer Daniels Midland (ADM).
 Under his leadership he turned ADM into the largest processor of farm commodities in the United States.

 Early life

-Andreas was born in Worthington, Minnesota, to Ruben and Lydia (Stoltz) Andreas.
-He grew up mostly in Iowa (with siblings Albert, Lenore, Glen, Osborne and Lowell) and attended Wheaton College in Illinois, but dropped out in his sophomore year after getting married, and went to work for a modest, family-owned food-processing firm in Cedar Rapids, Iowa.
+Andreas was born in Worthington, Minnesota on March 4, 1918 to Ruben and Lydia (Stoltz) Andreas, who both descended from strict Mennonite families.
+He grew up mostly in Iowa (with siblings Albert, Lenore, Glen, Osborne and Lowell) and worked at his father farm and later the family's feed and grain business.
+He attended Wheaton College in Illinois, but dropped out in his sophomore year after getting married.
+Andreas then went to work for a modest, family-owned food-processing firm in Cedar Rapids, Iowa.
 When Cargill bought the Cedar Rapids facility in 1945, Andreas joined the commodity firm, eventually becoming a vice president.
 Andreas resigned from Cargill in 1952, and continued in the vegetable oil business, eventually as an executive of the Grain Terminal Association.

 Business career

 In 1965 Andreas purchased 100,000 shares of Archer Daniels for $3.3 million.
 Over the following years Andreas gradually increased his holding and his influence in the company, eventually becoming chief executive officer of ADM in 1971.

 He is credited with transforming the firm into an industrial powerhouse.
 Under his leadership, ADM grew from 40 processing plants and about 3,000 employees in the Midwest to 274 processing plants with 23,000 workers around the world.
 Its soybean exports shot up from $1.5 billion to $7 billion.
-Andreas remained CEO until 1997.
-He stepped down as chairman in 1999.
+Andreas remained CEO until 1997, the year that Archer Daniels pleaded guilty to price-fixing and paid $100 million in fines.
+This scandal also sent his only son, Michael Andreas to prison.
+Michael was the anointed successor as Andreas started to devolve his power.
+It was his son who hatched the plan to create global cartels in citric acid and lysine.
+Andreas stepped down as chairman in 1999 and was succeeded by his nephew, G. Allen Andreas.